-- Individual crisis support assists in dealing with the most immediate emotional, physical and behavioural reactions to sexual assault, or provides help for those women, Trans, Two-Spirit and Gender Non-Conforming survivors who are currently experiencing a crisis in their life as a result of historical sexual abuse.
+- Individual crisis counselling assists in dealing with the most immediate emotional, physical and behavioural reactions to sexual assault, or provides help for those women, Trans, Two-Spirit and Gender Non-Conforming survivors who are currently experiencing a crisis in their life as a result of historical sexual abuse.

 - Group Counselling is an integral part of our counselling services.
 We offer a range of groups that focus on education, skill development and support.